szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <h1 id="noShow">This is my project!</h1>
 <h1>Bad Jokes Galore!</h1>
 ```
 Next, let's change our selector so that only the element with the id `noShow` is hidden instead of all `h1` elements.
-In your `script.js`, change the hide code to the following:
+In your `script.js`, change the original hide code to the following:

 ```JavaScript
 $("#noShow").hide();
 ```

-To select by id, we use the `#` (hashtag) symbol followed by the id name (this is, as you might recall, the same when styling by id in CSS).
+To select by id, we use the `#` (hash) symbol followed by the id name (this is, as you might recall, the same when styling by id in CSS).
 If you save and view the page, you should now see the old header hidden from view, but the new header still visible:

 ![id selector](/images/id_selector.png)